duongnln96/go-grpc-practice/README.md

 - Server-side interceptor is a function that will be called by the gRPC server before reaching the actual RPC method.
 It can be used for multiple purposes such as logging, tracing, rate-limiting, authentication and authorization.

 - Similarly, client-side interceptor is a function that will be called by the gRPC client before invoking the actual RPC

+## TLS/SSL

+There are 3 types of gRPC connection:

+- Insecure: Plaintext data, no encyption.
+- Server-side TLS: Encrypted data, only server needs to provide its certificate to client. `(Usually use)`
+- Mutual TLS: Encrypted data, both server and client need to provide its certificate to each other.